 During the Autumn and Spring terms we hold scheduled workshops designed to give students an understanding of the requirements of academic writing.

-Below you will find the topics for each of the workshops.
+Below you will find the topics for each of the workshops and all will last for up to 1 hour.

 Please note: All workshops will be delivered remotely until further notice.
 No booking required; please use the links in the timetable below to participate in any of the workshops convenient for you; Use Google Chrome for the links to work properly.